Subscribe and Save 35% on First Subscription | Code: PET35

 Another reason to create broad spectrum CBD is to remove THC.
 At the moment, when you come across a broad spectrum CBD item, it’s likely only THC that was removed, leaving the rest of the cannabinoids untouched.

-By removing THC during the broad spectrum extraction process, people that require high doses don’t have to worry about the THC content potentially building up in their system.
-When that happens, no ill-effects are felt, but it can theoretically make you test positive for THC on a drug test.
+By removing THC during the broad spectrum extraction process, people who require high doses don’t have to worry about the THC content potentially building up in their system.
+When that happens, no ill effects are felt — the ratio between CBD to THC will almost undoubtedly prevent a high — but it can theoretically make you test positive for THC on a drug test.

-Another thing broad spectrum offers is a CBD product to those sensitive to THC.
+Another thing broad spectrum offers is a CBD product for those sensitive to THC.
 A sensitivity to THC is very rare.
 And in the majority of cases, a full spectrum CBD oil that features a little more THC than what's currently legally allowed may be the better option.
+But while there isn’t enough THC to cause a high in full spectrum, there may be just enough for it to promote the entourage effect thanks to its own therapeutic benefits.

 Which Is Better Full Spectrum Or Broad-Spectrum CBD?